Black Saints and the Priesthood (Joseph Smith era)

 The Facts

-• At least two Black Saints, and possibly three, were ordained to the priesthood during Joseph Smith's lifetime.
+• At least two Black Saints, possibly three, were ordained to the priesthood during Joseph Smith's lifetime.

 • There are no known firsthand statements from Joseph Smith about priesthood or temple restrictions for Black Saints.